abauer424/Portfolio/README.md

 The portfolio has several interactive features including the navigation, work section and contact area.
 For these sections I used linkable syntaxes to bring the user to an appropriate location.
 I also implemented media queries so that when the user views the page depending on device they should see a responsive layout.

+The most recent update to this project was adding an additional portfolio piece of a collaborative group project called "Film Advisor".

 ## Table of Contents